dsernst/quotes/_posts/2015-01-06-meditation-is-garbage-collection-for-your-mind.md

 It's **safe**.
 It's a way for us to gain awareness of our patterns, and move towards being at ease.

 It's **universal**.
 Anyone can do it, if they wish to learn.
-It's not reserved for certain classes of people, nor requires winning the genetic lottery or anything like that.
+It's not reserved for certain classes of people, nor requires winning a genetic lottery or anything like that.

 It's **accessible**.
 We can practice mindfulness anytime, anywhere.
 On our commute, mid-conversation, sitting at the dinner table, even while listening to this talk.